Department website: http://writingseminars.jhu.edu/

 Writing Intensive

 Intensive workshop course where students will write a first draft of a feature-length screenplay.
 Classes will focus on the specific challenges of the students’ works-in-progress, with an emphasis on developing a story idea that is suitable for a feature, and the craft to see it through to completion.
-Particular emphasis will be placed on the feature screenwriter’s central challenge: creating enough of a structure in the early writing stages to keep the screenplay on track, while remaining open to new ideas for scenes and sequences that inevitably arise as the characters come to life.
-Select professional screenplays will be read and analyzed — and clips from select films viewed—to explore what works well on the page, and how it translates to working well onscreen.
-Students will aim to have a solid and workable first draft at the end of the semester, at which point avenues for further revision may be discussed.
+Particular emphasis will be placed on the feature screenwriter’s central challenge: creating enough of a structure in the early writing stages to keep the screenplay on track, while remaining open to new ideas for scenes and sequences that inevitably arise as the characters, story, and themes come to life.
+Select produced feature screenplays will be read and analyzed — and clips from select films viewed—to explore what works well on the page, and how it translates to working well onscreen.
 Throughout the course, Instructor will also devote a portion of class time to discuss the business of screenwriting.
-Students will be required to purchase a license for Final Draft screenwriting software for $99.
+Students will be required to purchase a license for Final Draft screenwriting software for $99 by Week 2 (if they have not already done so for a prior screenwriting course).

 Writing Intensive